angelgravel/enroute/README.md

 ### Create game

 - A person can create a game and becomes Game Creator
-- GC can share a generated a invite URL to share for other people to join the game
+- GC can share a generated join-link for other people to join the game
 - GC decides when game begins after 1-4 people have joined the game

 ### Join game